stamatelou/twitter_sentiment_analysis/README.md

 from pyspark.sql import functions as F from textblob import TextBlob
 ```
 Pyspark is the Python API for Spark.
 Here, we use Spark Structured Streaming, which is a stream processing engine built on the Spark SQL engine and that's why we import the pyspark.sql module.
 We import it classes; SparkSession to create a stream sessions, functions and types to make available a list of build-in functions and data types accordingly.
+We also use textblob for the tweet data classification.

-### <b>Step 2: </b> Setup the necessary packages <br>
+### <b>Step 2: </b> Preprocessing the tweets <br>
 ```
-if __name__ == "__main__":
-    # create Spark session
-    spark = SparkSession.builder.appName("TwitterSentimentAnalysis").getOrCreate()

-    # read the tweet data from socket
-    lines = spark.readStream.format("socket").option("host", "0.0.0.0").option("port", 5555).load()
-    # Split the lines into words
+def preprocessing(lines):
     words = lines.select(explode(split(lines.value, "end_of_tweet")).alias("word"))
     words = words.na.replace('', None)
     words = words.na.drop()